timjrobinson/balancer-sor/README.md

 The conclusion so far is that Paraswap implementation is faster only by a factor of 2.2.
 The SDK is considerably slower for weighted pools: an extra 3.5 factor, while this factor is only 1.15 for stable pools.

+To run these tests use for instance `$ yarn test -f mathTimes`